 Understanding Investigative Opinions

-Any opinion arising from a polygraph examination involving an alleged victim or witness is investigative rather than evidential.
-It is based on the structured interpretation of physiological data collected during a carefully formulated questioning process.
+Any opinion arising from a forensic credibility assessment involving an alleged victim or witness is investigative rather than evidential.
+It is based on the structured interpretation of psychophysiological data, statement analysis and professional judgement.
 It is not a verdict, a clinical diagnosis, a legal finding or proof of any event.

-Where appropriate, findings may be communicated using a risk-banded reporting framework.
-This approach assists the instructing professional in understanding the nature and degree of any concern identified during the examination.
+Where appropriate, findings may be communicated using an Investigative Concern Band framework.
+This approach assists the instructing professional in understanding the degree to which the examination findings support the credibility and consistency of the examined account.